 - If the pain control plan is working.
-We might ask you if your pain got better or worse after using an ice pack or having medication. - ▸ If you feel like vomiting or throwing up. - If your vision changes or you see unusual things.
+We might ask you if your pain got better or worse after using an ice pack or taking medication. - If you feel like throwing up. - If your vision changes or you see unusual things.